spikey1848/DSI13-Capstone/NASA TurboFan Predictive Maintenance/readme.md

 <img src="images/RUL derivation.png" width="600"/>

+<br/>To determine the y label for the classification model, it is assumed that engines with RUL less than or equal  to 30 will have impending failure ie y label = 1.

 ### Analysis from Heatmaps and Distribution Plots

 From  distribution plots and heatmaps, it was observed that :